nicolocarpignoli/GeoAR.js/README.md

 ### `gps-camera-debug`

-This component has to be added only in development environment, not production.
+This component has to be added only in development environments, not production ones.
-It enables a debug UI, showing camera data and also the list of registered `gps-entity-place` entities, showing also distance from the user for each one.
+It shows a debug UI with camera informations and a list of registered `gps-entity-place` entities, showing also distance from the user for each one.

 It has to be added to the `a-scene`: